 – Our site displays a splash page.
 This rating does not apply to sites promoting the merits of alcoholic beverages.
 Less popular today, these splash pages have begun to disappear.
 If it persists on your site, remove it as soon as possible.

 – The title of the home page of our site is “home” or “index.”
 It is imperative that this title is meaningful and goes beyond the simple name of your company (which is often already present in your URL).
 Please note that this point is relevant not only for your home page but also for every page referenced on your site.

 – Our site welcomes you with music that plays automatically when a visitor opens the page.
 This development tic was very present in the early days of the Web and then disappeared.
 But now it’s back, and a growing number of sites, even the most serious ones, have started implementing music.
 But unfortunately, it is not only useless but irritating.
 Not to mention the embarrassment you create in the office when you land on a page like that, and all your co-workers glare at you for disturbing their thinking or composure.

 There is no standard answer to “what is a good website?”

 The list is not closed, and nothing better than concrete work on your website and your web capital.
 In the end, there is no standard answer to what a good internet website is.
 Your visitors and their reactions will determine what will make your website good or bad.
 It is also advisable to multiply meetings and feedback from your readers.
 Furthermore, good suggestions can also come from discussions or surveys.

 In the end, whoever wishes you success on the Internet or anywhere else will not hesitate to express constructive criticism and help you.

 By definition, a good website remains a rare commodity.
-Therefore, choosing an outside consultant for support is always recommended.
+Therefore, is always recommended to choose an outside consultant for support.